 What are Evals?

-Evals is an open-source framework from OpenAI designed to systematically evaluate large language models (LLMs) and LLM-powered systems.
-An eval is a structured test or benchmark that measures a model’s output quality on specific tasks by comparing responses to expected answers or criteria.
+OpenAI Evals is an open-source framework designed to systematically evaluate large language models (LLMs) and LLM-powered systems.
+An “eval” serves as a structured test or benchmark that measures a model’s output quality on specific tasks by comparing responses to expected answers or expert-defined criteria.

-OpenAI maintains a registry of ready-made evals across various domains, and developers can also create custom evals using proprietary data to match their application’s needs.
+OpenAI maintains a registry of ready-made benchmarks across various domains, and developers can also create custom tests using proprietary data to match their specific application’s needs.
+As of January 2026, the framework has become a cornerstone for the AI community, boasting 17,600 stars and 2,900 forks on GitHub.

 Why Evals matter

-- Catching regressions before deployment (often via CI/CD integration)
+- Catching regressions before deployment through CI/CD integration

 “Evals are surprisingly often all you need.”